Lord Willin'

-Lord Willin' is the major label debut and second studio album by hip hop duo Clipse.
-The album was released on August 20, 2002 in the United States by Star Trak and Arista.
+Lord Willin' is the debut studio album by the American hip hop duo Clipse.
+The album was released on August 20, 2002, in the United States by Star Trak and Arista.
 Recording sessions took place over a year, beginning in 2001.
 Production was handled by The Neptunes.

 Following the shelving of their original debut studio album Exclusive Audio Footage by Elektra Records, long-time friends and collaborators The Neptunes signed the duo onto their record label Star Trak Entertainment.
 The Neptunes would go on to handle the production on Lord Willin, with Pharrell Williams featuring on 6 different tracks, including the hit singles "Grindin'" and "When the Last Time".
-Additional features include Ab Liva, Roscoe P. Goldchain, Faith Evans, Fabolous, Jadakiss and Styles P.

-The deluxe edition of the album contained 2 more tracks which were remixes of "Grindin'".
+Additional features include Ab Liva, Rosco P. Coldchain, Faith Evans, Fabolous, Jadakiss and Styles P. The deluxe edition of the album contained two more tracks, which were remixes of "Grindin'".